-Siha District Commissioner also was involved to solve the conflict and argued that if the local community at Mese village have clean and safe water taps, then they should open the furrow from Nanguriri spring so as to allow water to flow to Fuka River to meet demands for downstream users.
-She suggested that water for domestic needs should be considered as the first priority.
-The local community at Mese village should protect water source and be as water guards but not to misuse water.
-They should also stay 60meters away from the source and ordered the Village environment Committee to be involved in conservation of water source. water use permits should be given to water users (farmers) and charged so as to appreciate the value of water.
+Siha District Commissioner also was involved in solving the conflict and argued that if the local community at Mese village had clean and safe water taps, then they should open the furrow from Nanguriri spring so as to allow water to flow to Fuka River to meet demands for downstream users.
+She suggested that water for domestic needs should be considered as priority.
+The local community at Mese village should protect the water source and be as water guards but not to misuse water.
+They should also stay 60 meters away from the source and ordered the Village environment Committee to be involved in conservation of the water sources.
+Water use permits should be given to water users (farmers) and charged so as to appreciate the value of water.

-Division box should be introduced at Mese village so as to prevent people not to close the furrow from Nanguriri springs especially at night.
+A division box should be introduced at Mese village so as to prevent people not to close the furrow from Nanguriri Springs, especially at night.

-Up to the time I was finishing field work, Lawate Fuka water supply Manager was still complaining that they had blocked their intake with mud soil and stones but opened the furrow to allow water to flow only to the downstream users at Samaki Maini village after negotiating with them not to prepare the traditional local beers which is against their religious beliefs.
-The newly created WaterUsers Association (UWAMASAKWA) failed to solve the conflict and upstream users do not typically want to work with Water User Association (WUA) because they do not typically see any benefits from joining but they are ready to register their furrow to Pangani basin.
+Up to the time I was finishing field work, Lawate Fuka water supply Manager was still complaining that they had blocked their intake with mud soil and stones but opened the furrow to allow water to flow only to the downstream users at Samaki Maini village after negotiating with them not to prepare the traditional local beers which are against their religious beliefs.
+The newly created WaterUsers Association (UWAMASAKWA) failed to solve the conflicts and upstream users do not typically want to work with the Water User Association (WUA) because they do not typically see any benefits from joining but they are ready to register their furrow to Pangani basin.

 Figure 3: Left picture shows the division box shared between Lawate Fuka water supply and local community located at Kilimanjaro forest reserve.
 At present conflicts have occurred on water allocation.